mwarning/openwrt-firmware-selector/README.md

 ## Update Database

-OpenWrt master has a feature to create json files: `Global build settings  ---> [*] Create JSON info files per build image`.
+The `data.json` is based on JSON files created by OpenWrt (master): `Global build settings  ---> [*] Create JSON info files per build image`.

-A [Python script](misc/collect.py) is included that can merge all these JSON files for a new data.json file: `./collect.py bin/ > data.json`
+A [Python script](misc/collect.py) is included that can merge all these JSON files for a new `data.json` file: `./collect.py bin/ --link 'https://downloads.openwrt.org/releases/%release/targets/%target/%file' > data.json`.

-The data JSON file can also include a link that will overwrite downloadLink from `config.json`.

 ## Contributions